ambroisemaupate/docker-server-env/README.md

 ## Base installation

-Skip this part if your hosting provider has already provisionned your server with latest *docker* and *docker-compose* services.
+Skip this part if your hosting provider has already provisioned your server with latest *docker* and *docker-compose* services.

 ```bash